- Academic Assistance

 - Students granted a medical withdrawal will have a hold placed upon their registration by the associate provost pending successful petition for re-enrollment to the college.
 It is Dordt's intention to support students in a successful return to the college community when illness has necessitated withdrawal.

-- Students will be informed by the associate provost that the college expects the leave to be of sufficient duration to allow the student to address the issues involved in necessitating a medical leave.
+- Students will be informed by the dean for campus life that the college expects the leave to be of sufficient duration to allow the student to address the issues involved in necessitating a medical leave.
 It is common for students who withdraw because of serious illness to take a minimum of one full semester away from the college in order to enhance the likelihood of success upon return.

 - Any adjustment to the student's tuition will be made in accordance with standing college policy.